Limit total out-of-pocket costs for all patients

 PAN’S POSITION

-Out-of-pocket costs should not prevent individuals with life-threatening, chronic, and rare diseases from obtaining their prescribed medications.
+Out-of-pocket costs should not prevent people from obtaining needed treatment.

-The administration, Congress, and public and private insurers must consider total out-of-pocket cost of care when developing policies to ensure that out-of-pocket costs for prescription medications are affordable and do not prevent patients—especially those with lower or fixed incomes—from starting and staying on medically necessary treatments.
+The administration, Congress, and public and private insurers must consider total out-of-pocket cost of care when developing policies to ensure that out-of-pocket costs for healthcare services, including prescription medications, are affordable and do not prevent patients—especially those with lower or fixed incomes—from starting and staying on medically necessary treatments.

-High out-of-pocket medication costs frequently prevent patients from accessing their prescribed medications.
+High out-of-pocket costs frequently prevent patients from accessing their prescribed healthcare services and medications.
 When faced with high out-of-pocket drug costs, patients with serious conditions take longer to start treatment, are less likely to fill their prescriptions, and experience increased interruptions in treatment.

 When I was diagnosed with Parkinson’s disease, each new prescription would eat through our savings until there was nothing left.